alex/what-happens-when/README.rst

 * All of the above steps may reuse calculated values from the last time the webpage was rendered, so that incremental changes require less work.
-* The page layers are sent to the compositing process where they are combined with layers for other visible content like the browser chrome, iframes and addon panels.
+* The page layers are sent to the compositing process where they are combined with layers for other visible content like the browser Chrome, iframes and addon panels.
 * Final layer positions are computed and the composite commands are issued via Direct3D/OpenGL.
 The GPU command buffer(s) are flushed to the GPU for